CarbsLinux/contributing/README.md

 **Exceptions**

 Exceptions are made for documentation, as it can be tedious to prepare in different hunks and such.
-There can be punction and spelling mistakes to fix.
+There can be punctuation and spelling mistakes to fix.
 Just commit them with `file: update` where file stands for the name of the file.

 [kiss]: https://github.com/CarbsLinux/kiss